Patel27-S/Librarian-API/README.md

 - List Books, List Authors, List the Entries and also filter them on the whatever basis he wants, for e.g. Category of books, First Name of the Authors etc.
 - Delete Books, Authors that are no more now a part of the Library Stock, and the corresponding Entries will be automatically deleted.
 (As, Books and Authors are Foreign Keys of the Entries' table in Database).

-### TO DO :-
-- We'll create a strong authentication system yet to make sure that no one other than the Librarian has the access to the Database of Library ;)
-- Dockerize the API app and write steps eventually, to have the project run without any hassle on any machine with Docker installed.
-AT the end ;);)